-Christmas Cactus - Everything You Need to Know!
+Christmas Cactus 'Care & Growing Guide' - Everything You Need to Know!

-Christmas Cactus - Everything You Need to Know!
+Christmas Cactus 'Care & Growing Guide' - Everything You Need to Know!

-Native to the tropical rainforests of Brazil, your Christmas cactus belongs to the family Cactaceae and is often referred to by its other common names, including holiday cactus, winter cactus, and crab cactus.
-This unique tropical plant is named after Frédéric Schlumberger, a Frenchman who was an avid collector of cacti and succulents in the 19th century.
+Native to the tropical rainforests of Brazil, the Christmas cactus is often referred to by its other common names, including holiday cactus, winter cactus, and crab cactus.

 The Christmas cactus gained popularity because of its stunning and vibrant flowers, which typically bloom during the holiday season.
 Its flat, segmented leaves and cascading or trailing growth habit make it a visually striking addition to any space.